 Helen Russell – Administrator Plus Helen worked for nearly twenty years as a science and technology curator at the National Library of Scotland before changing direction and moving to work in the voluntary sector at a charity based at the Royal Hospital for Sick Children in Edinburgh.
 Helen joined Pass IT On in 2011.
 She studied computers, the internet and society at the Open University and is a member of the British Computer Society.
 In her spare time she enjoys photography and live music, and is a conservation volunteer in rural East Lothian.Martha Lester-Cribb, BCAc – Co-founder and Volunteer Martha is a sociologist and has worked in the third sector for over 30 years, with many years of experience working with people with disabilities.
 This includes her time as a researcher at the University of Stirling where she was involved in the development of the communication aid Talking Mats™.
 She is a manager at Evaluation Support Scotland but still regularly volunteers with Pass IT On.
 She sits on the grants allocation panel for Shared Care Scotland’s Better Breaks fund and for five years was the Quality Officer with Befriending Networks.

 Sandy and Martha were each awarded a British Citizen Award in January 2017 for their work with Pass IT On.

-We have a group of regular volunteers from various walks of life – several of whom have been with us for more than ten years.
+Volunteers We have a group of regular volunteers from various walks of life – many of whom have been with us for over ten years.
 We would not be able to deliver our service as effectively without them.
 Find out how you could become a volunteer with Pass IT On.

-Our current trustees are Simon Maclaren, Ian Currie, Kirstin Corrie and Lydia Morrow.
+Trustees Our current trustees are Kirstin Corrie, Ian Currie, Simon Maclaren and Chair of Trustees Lydia Morrow.
 They bring a range of invaluable skills and experience to their role.